aloksha/code-parser-docs/code-type/na-dl.md

 # North American Driver License

-Following table shows what `ParseField`s could be contained in a North American driver license's parse result:
+Following tables show what `[ParseField](../development/javascript/api-reference/interface/ParseField.md)`s could be contained in a North American driver license's parse result:

+- [Mandatory Fields](#mandatory-fields) table contains all the minimum mandatory fields in all versions of the AAMVA Driver License/Identification specification (2000, 2003, 2005, 2009, 2010, 2011, 2012, 2013, 2016, 2020) used in the USA and in Canada.

+- [Optional Fields](#optional-fields) table contains all the optional fields in all versions of the AAMVA Driver License/Identification specification.

+    - [Optional Fields for version 1](#optional-fields-for-version-1) table contains other optional fields which only applied in version 1 (2000).

+- [North American Driver License with Magnetic Stripe](#north-american-driver-license-with-magnetic-stripe) table contains the fields that only applied in driver license with magnetic stripe.

 ## Mandatory Fields